PHPSocialNetwork/phpfastcache/MigratingFromV5ToV6.md

 ```

 #### :alarm_clock: Now:
-This has been changed you now MUST catch `\phpFastCache\Exceptions\phpFastCacheInvalidArgumentException` interface
+This has been changed you now MUST catch `\phpFastCache\Exceptions\phpFastCacheInvalidArgumentException` class

 ```php
 namespace My\Custom\Project;